Clement Howell: Life's Work

 Howell's sphere of influence also spanned his work at Bethany Baptist Church, where he worshipped.
 He served his church as a deacon and on Providenciales, as secretary of the Providenciales Baptist Association.
 His work also included a stint of service as secretary and then as president of the Turks and Caicos Islands Baptist Union.
 He represented his church and the Baptist family of churches at several conferences, including at regional and international events.

 He was an outstanding member of the Kiwanis Club of Providenciales and held several memberships in other clubs and service-oriented organisations.
 A part of his life's work was to see a high school established on Providenciales to meet the educational/social needs of the young people and to put a stop to these young people having to leave home, travelling to Grand Turk, South & North Caicos or The Bahamas for high school education.
 During his time as a member of the Legislative Council for Providenciales, he worked tenaciously with members of the community and together, they accomplished their goal.
 The Providenciales High School opened its doors in September 1987.

-Disappearance
+Death

 Towards the end of July 1987, Howell travelled to Nassau, Bahamas to witness the wedding of one of his nephews.
 On Sunday, August 2, 1987, Howell, along with W. Livingston Swann - his brother-in-law, Martin Walkin, Stanley Gardiner, and pilot, Ken Gardiner, boarded a five-seater Piper Aztec with the call letters N622RH, en route for Providenciales.
 The plane never arrived and was presumed to have crashed into the sea, killing all on board.
 The US Coast Guard, BASRA and other local search operations were called off a few days later.
 Nothing was ever found of the aircraft or the people on board.